 Board of Directors

-CHAIR, Rare Voices Australia (VIC)
+DEPUTY CHAIR, Rare Voices Australia (VIC)

 Joanna Betteridge, Principal of Betteridge Legal Consulting, is an employment and workplace safety lawyer and consultant and an accredited mediator.
 Joanna is also a Senior Fellow at Monash University and lectures in its Law Faculty post graduate program including lecturing in anti-discrimination law.
 Joanna is the immediate past Chair of the TEAR Australia Board (a global aid and development organisation) and has held a number of Board roles in a variety of not-for-profit and Government Boards since 2003.
 Joanna sat for many years on the committee of the Australian MPS Society, becoming involved soon after her two nephews, Jack and Tom, were diagnosed with MPS III, Sanfilippo Syndrome, in 1998.

-DEPUTY CHAIR, Rare Voices Australia (WA)
+Director, Rare Voices Australia (WA)

 Raymond Saich OAM